Cannabis Use Disorder

 Urine tests may be used to check the level of cannabis in your system.
 Healthcare providers can help you make decisions about treatment programs.
 Treatment may be offered in a hospital, outpatient facility, or drug rehabilitation center.
 The goal is to help you decrease or stop using cannabis.

-- Medicines may be given to help you stay calm or manage depression.
+- Medicines may be given to help treat withdrawal symptoms such as anxiety, trouble sleeping, or nausea.
+Medicines may be given to help you stay calm or manage depression.

 - Cognitive behavioral therapy (CBT) can help you manage depression and anxiety caused by CUD.
 CBT can be done with you and a talk therapist or in a group with others.

-- Twelve-step facilitation (TSF) is a short, structured approach to reach early recovery.
+- Twelve-step facilitation (TSF) is a short, structured approach to help you recover.
 It is done one-to-one with a therapist in 12 to 15 sessions.

 What are safety guidelines to follow?

-- Do not mix cannabis with medicines, drugs, or alcohol.
-The combination can cause an overdose, or cause you to stop breathing.
+- Do not mix cannabis with alcohol, medicine, or drugs.
+This combination can cause an overdose or trouble breathing.

 - Do not use cannabis if you are pregnant or breastfeeding.
-Cannabis stays in fat cells and can be transferred slowly to your baby over a long period of time.
+Cannabis stays in fat cells and slowly transfer to your baby over a long period of time.
 Cannabis can affect your baby's growth and development.

 Where can I find more information?